rajannpatel/landscape-docs/en/onprem-backup.md

 Backup of the Landscape server must be performed in such a fashion as to permit restoration to its latest possible state.
 Hence, the only supported backup option is one that permits point-in-time recovery (PITR hereafter).

-We strongly recommend that administrators of an on-premises Landscape instance first familiarize themselves with PostgreSQL's archived logging and PITR facilities.
+We strongly recommend that administrators of an on-premises Landscape instance first familiarize themselves with PostgreSQL's archived logging (called WAL or write-ahead logging) and PITR facilities.
 Some syntactic configuration changes have occurred across PostgreSQL versions, hence you should select the documentation for your particular PostgreSQL server version:

 * [PostgreSQL 9.3](https://www.postgresql.org/docs/9.3/static/continuous-archiving.html) (Ubuntu 14.04 LTS)
 * [PostgreSQL 9.5](https://www.postgresql.org/docs/9.5/static/continuous-archiving.html) (Ubuntu 16.04 LTS)